HEPA Vacuuming for German Cockroaches

 Habitat modification and sanitation are essential to controlling cockroaches.
 Focus on eliminating all of their hiding spots.

-- Provide a complete seal around kitchen and bathroom cabinets.
+- Create a complete seal around kitchen and bathroom cabinets.

-- Seal underneath the sink where ever the plumbing lines go into the walls.
+- Seal underneath the sink where the plumbing lines go into the walls.

 - Install foam weatherstrips behind electrical outlet covers.